retypeapp/retype/configuration/project.md

 === gravatar.enabled : `boolean`

-Whether Gravatar should be used to pull profile pictures.
+Whether Retype should use Gravatar to pull profile images.
 Default is `true`.

-Set as `false` to always show the default picture or specified resource.
+Setting to `false` will show the default image or specified resource.

 !!!

-Disabling Gravatar will also reset the default avatar icon to Retype style's one.
+Disabling Gravatar will also reset the default avatar to the Retype default.

 !!!